verifereum/funding/evm-decomp/evm-decompilation.md

    - Handling EVM-specific features (gas, storage, memory model)

 3. **Separation Logic Framework**: We will develop a separation logic framework tailored to reasoning about EVM programs, including:
-   - Heap models for EVM storage and memory
+   - Heap model that covers EVM storage, memory, and other aspects of the EVM state
    - Pre/post-condition specifications for common patterns
    - Proof automation for separation logic reasoning